 An organized collection of published materials, including books, serials, sound and video recordings, and other formats.

-Cash expenses paid by an organization in return for goods or services that are not incremental to the project.
+Cash expenses paid by an organization in return for goods or services that are not instrumental to the project.
 These expenses are ineligible for funding.

-A partner must be a documentary heritage organization that meets the program eligibility criteria, and that agrees to pool efforts and resources with others in order to achieve a common objective, while keeping its independence.
+A partner must be a documentary heritage organization that meets the Program eligibility criteria, and that agrees to pool efforts and resources with others to achieve a common objective while keeping its independence.
 Organizations are not recognized as partners unless they contribute directly in cash or in-kind to the accomplishment of the project.

 - Privately funded libraries and archives